The Benefits of Guggul Extract on Thyroid Function, Weight Loss & More

 It becomes a problem when the inflammatory cascade can't or won't "shut off".

-So when we talk about inflammation being bad, it's really a set of conditions that activate the inflammatory cascade that cause all of the problems.
+So when we talk about inflammation being bad, it's really a set of conditions that activate the inflammatory cascade that causes all of the problems.

 So where does guggul step in?